TheSpiritMan/Simplilearn-DevOps-Project1-Angular/Documentation.md

 # Description
 - This is the official documentation of this project.
-- This project is assigned by Simplilearn on `Learn DevOps Basics Skill` course.
+- This project is assigned by Simplilearn on `Getting Started With DevOps` course.
 It is a free course with completion certificate.
 - Link to course in [Simplilearn](https://www.simplilearn.com/learn-devops-basics-skillup).
-- In project 1, we practice DevOps using Docker, Node.js, Angular-CLI and Linux(Ubuntu) as a base image for Dockerfile and lastly but not least use `docker-compose` to manage docker container.
+- In project 1, we practice DevOps using Docker, Node.js, Angular-CLI and Linux(Ubuntu) as a base image for Dockerfile and last but not least use `docker-compose` to manage docker container.

 # Methodology
 ## `Intellij Idea` as Idle.
    - Install it on your own.
    - Create new project and select on `Angular CLI` and named the project according to your choice.
 Press `Create`.
    - Wait until the Intellij create the default angular project for you.
-   - Once Intellij completely generated the source code, open the terminal inside the project directory.
+   - Once Intellij completely generates the source code, open the terminal inside the project directory.
 And enter `ng serve` to compile and run the project.
    - By default, the project runs on `Port 4200`.
    - Visit [http://localhost:4200](http://localhost:4200) on your browser to open the project.
    - Once project runs successfully, now enter `ng build` command to build the project.
 The build artifacts will be stored in `dist/` directory.